SuperDARN/pydarn/docs/dev/PR.md

 ### Writing a PR

-Follow the template to fill out the required sections if not here is a check list to ensure you have all the information:
+Follow the template to fill out the required sections.
+If there is no template, here is a check list to ensure you have all the information:
 - [ ] Informative title
 - [ ] Description of the changes you made
 - [ ] Scope on what people should focus on